johnschimmel/DWD-User-Authentication/README.md

 A boilerplate to use NodeJS, Express & Passport with MongoDB on Heroku!

+Much of this code was possible from Raquel Vélez's [CrowdNotes project](https://github.com/rockbot/CrowdNotes) And Raquel's notes on [Mongoose Auth --> Passport](http://raquelvelez.com/blog/2012/03/transitioning-from-mongoose-auth-to-passport/)

 # Set up file structure and Heroku App

 In your terminal, clone this repo